lordLegal/Spotify-Analyse/README.md

 ## Feedback & Contributions

-We're always looking to improve **Spotify-Analyse**.
+We're always looking to improve **TradeSpotify**.
 If you have any feedback or suggestions, or if you'd like to contribute to the project, please feel free to reach out or submit a pull request.